So you've created your Unbounce account. Congrats! Now you'll be eager to jump into the Page Builder and start creating your first landing page.

 - "Landing Pages" should be selected by default under "Pick a content type".

-- Select a template from our assortment of landing page templates varying from lead gen, click-through, ebook, product launch, etc. (or click "Start with a Black Page" if you prefer).
+- Select a template from our assortment of landing page templates varying from lead gen, click-through, ebook, product launch, etc. (or click "Start with a Blank Page" if you prefer).

 - Name your page to suit your campaign and click "Start with this Template" to get going!